 To learn more about clinical trials:

 - Call us for a free copy of Clinical Trials: What You Need to Know, or read it on our website.

 - The American Cancer Society offers a Clinical Trials Matching Service to help you find clinical trials that might be right for you.
 The service is available by telephone from 7:30 a.m. until 7 p.m.
-CT Monday through Friday at 1-800-303-5691, or you can fill out a screening questionnaire anytime at www.cancer.org/clinicaltrials.
+CT Monday through Friday at 1-800-303-5691, or you can visit www.cancer.org/clinicaltrials to fill out a screening questionnaire anytime.

 - The National Cancer Institute (NCI) can also give you a list of clinical trials that might be right for you.
-Call 1-800-422-6237, or visit the NCI’s website at www.cancer.gov, or call 1-800-422-6237.
+Visit the NCI’s website at www.cancer.gov, or call 1-800-422-6237.

 Last Medical Review: 06/09/2015